Module 11, Part 1: Lab Day#

 The character

-depicts the player position.The character
+Xdepicts the player position.The character

-depicts a wall: the player cannot move there.The character
+#depicts a wall: the player cannot move there.The character

-Your task is to edit the file Maze.java
+Your task is to edit the file Maze.java provided in the handout, and implement

-the following static
+the following static methods:

 public static char[][] createMaze(int rows, int cols)